jywu20/Notes/Linguistics/English/cambridge.md

 The Cambridge Grammar of English Language (Huddleston and Pullum 2002, henceforth CGEL) seems more appropriate for people like me.
 My personal idea is the latter is more "generative" and "BLT-like" - actually less BLT-like than generative, considering that most reference grammars don't insist on binary tree diagrams.
+The authors are closely associated with generative research (see, for example, Pullum 2009), so probably this is not surprising.

 # Terms and organization of grammar